Said Ali bin Said Omar of Grande Comore

-Said Ali bin Said Omar (died 10 February 1916 in Tamatave, Madagascar) was the Sultan of Grande Comore.
+Said Ali bin Said Omar (died 10 February 1916) was the Sultan of Grande Comore.
 He was the first and last sultan tibe or paramount king of the whole island of Ngazidja.

 Biography

-In 1841 the island of Mayotte was made a French colony.
-The French, the British and the Germans wanted to exercise power and trade on the Comoros.
+In 1841, the island of Mayotte was made a French colony.
+The French, the British, and the Germans wanted to exercise power and trade on the Comoros.

-In 1886, the island of Ngazidja or (Grande Comore in French) comprised nine Sultanates, but in 1886, the Sultan (paramount ruler and Sultan) of Anjouan usurped the other sultanates and signed a treaty with French, granting France rights over the entire island.
+In 1886, the island of Ngazidja or (Grande Comore in French) comprised nine sultanates, but in 1886, the Sultan (paramount ruler and Sultan) of Anjouan usurped the other sultanates and signed a treaty with French, granting France rights over the entire island.
 The Sultanates of Ndzuwani (Anjouan), and Mwali (Mohéli in French) became French protectorates the same year and a French résident was posted to each of the three islands.